ActewAGL Review and Rates

 Prices based on types usage for a three-person household on single-rate tariff in Canberra.
 Postcode 2600.

 ActewAGL Electricity Queanbeyan

 ActewAGL treats Queanbeyan customers a bit differently to both Canberra and the rest of NSW.
-Queanbeyan customers have two offers with a 20% discount that’s guaranteed for a 12-month benefit period.
-One of the plan’s discount is available if you pay your bills on time and opt for online billing, while the other product’s discount is for signing up to email billing and paying via direct debit.
-The other market offer comes with a 12% discount over a 12-month benefit period.
+Queanbeyan customers have two offers with discounts – one that’s guaranteed for a 24-month benefit period, and another that’s conditional for 12 months provided customers pay via direct debit.
+The other market offer comes with a no discounts and is equal to the default price on the Essential Energy distribution network.
 Alternatively, customers who pay via direct debit could opt for the plan with a conditional discount, which lasts for one year.

 Prices based on typical usage for a three-person household on single-rate tariff in Queanbeyan.
 Postcode 2620.

 While ActewAGL seems to prioritise the Canberra market, the retailer also sells electricity right across South-East NSW.
 Its main market offer includes an 18% discount on the entire bill for paying via direct debit, while the other offers a smaller discount but is over a two-year benefit period.
 Once again, the other option is a standing offer, which doesn’t include any discounts or extras and is considerably more expensive than the market offer.

 In the table below, we show ActewAGL prices on the Essential Energy network in South-East NSW.
 Plans are listed from the lowest priced estimate first.
 See here for more information on the AER Reference Price, which in this comparison assumes general energy usage of 4600kWh/year.
 Use our comparison tool for a specific comparison in your area.